webdesignsbytom/networking-starter/Network.md

 ### Encapsulation

+The processes by which data can be sent - the OSI model

 Each computer message is encapsulated in a specific format, called a frame, before it is sent over the network.
 A frame acts like an envelope; it provides the address of the intended destination and the address of the source host.
 The format and contents of a frame are determined by the type of message being sent and the channel over which it is communicated.
 Messages that are not correctly formatted are not successfully delivered to or processed by the destination host.

+The processes of encapsulation and de-encapsulation are very important -- not least because of their practical use, but also because they give us a standardised method for sending data.
+This means that all transmissions will consistently follow the same methodology, allowing any network enabled device to send a request to any other reachable device and be sure that it will be understood -- regardless of whether they are from the same manufacturer; use the same operating system; or any other factors.

 <img src="./assets/images/encapsulation.png" />
 <img src="./assets/images/encapsulation2.png" />

+## LAN

+Local Area Network

+The networks have a 'Topology' which is there structure for connecting. i.e. star network and Bus.

+### Star Topology

+The main premise of a star topology is that devices are individually connected via a central networking device such as a switch or hub.
+This topology is the most commonly found today because of its reliability and scalability - despite the cost.

+Any information sent to a device in this topology is sent via the central device to which it connects.
+Let's explore some of these advantages and disadvantages of this topology below:

+Because more cabling and the purchase of dedicated networking equipment is required for this topology, it is more expensive than any of the other topologies.
+However, despite the added cost, this does provide some significant advantages.
+For example, this topology is much more scalable in nature, which means that it is very easy to add more devices as the demand for the network increases.

+Unfortunately, the more the network scales, the more maintenance is required to keep the network functional.
+This increased dependence on maintenance can also make troubleshooting faults much harder.
+Furthermore, the star topology is still prone to failure - albeit reduced.
+For example, if the centralised hardware that connects devices fails, these devices will no longer be able to send or receive data.
+Thankfully, these centralised hardware devices are often robust.

+### Bus Topology

+This type of connection relies upon a single connection which is known as a backbone cable.
+This type of topology is similar to the leaf off of a tree in the sense that devices (leaves) stem from where the branches are on this cable.

+Because all data destined for each device travels along the same cable, it is very quickly prone to becoming slow and bottlenecked if devices within the topology are simultaneously requesting data.
+This bottleneck also results in very difficult troubleshooting because it quickly becomes difficult to identify which device is experiencing issues with data all travelling along the same route.

+However, with this said, bus topologies are one of the easier and more cost-efficient topologies to set up because of their expenses, such as cabling or dedicated networking equipment used to connect these devices.

+Lastly, another disadvantage of the bus topology is that there is little redundancy in place in case of failures.
+This disadvantage is because there is a single point of failure along the backbone cable.
+If this cable were to break, devices can no longer receive or transmit data along the bus.

+### Ring Topology

+The ring topology (also known as token topology) boasts some similarities.
+Devices such as computers are connected directly to each other to form a loop, meaning that there is little cabling required and less dependence on dedicated hardware such as within a star topology.

+A ring topology works by sending data across the loop until it reaches the destined device, using other devices along the loop to forward the data.
+Interestingly, a device will only send received data from another device in this topology if it does not have any to send itself.
+If the device happens to have data to send, it will send its own data first before sending data from another device.

+Because there is only one direction for data to travel across this topology, it is fairly easy to troubleshoot any faults that arise.
+However, this is a double-edged sword because it isn't an efficient way of data travelling across a network, as it may have to visit many multiple devices first before reaching the intended device.

+Lastly, ring topologies are less prone to bottlenecks, such as within a bus topology, as large amounts of traffic are not travelling across the network at any one time.
+The design of this topology does, however, mean that a fault such as cut cable, or broken device will result in the entire networking breaking.

+## UDP

+The User Datagram Protocol (UDP) is another protocol that is used to communicate data between devices.

+Unlike its brother TCP, UDP is a stateless protocol that doesn't require a constant connection between the two devices for data to be sent.
+For example, the Three-way handshake does not occur, nor is there any synchronisation between the two devices.

+Recall some of the comparisons made about these two protocols in Room 3: "OSI Model".
+Namely, UDP is used in situations where applications can tolerate data being lost (such as video streaming or voice chat) or in scenarios where an unstable connection is not the end-all.
+A table comparing the advantages and disadvantages of UDP is located below:

+## SMB

+A request - response protocol

+SMB - Server Message Block Protocol - is a client-server communication protocol used for sharing access to files, printers, serial ports and other resources on a network. [source]

+Servers make file systems and other resources (printers, named pipes, APIs) available to clients on the network.
+Client computers may have their own hard disks, but they also want access to the shared file systems and printers on the servers.

+The SMB protocol is known as a response-request protocol, meaning that it transmits multiple messages between the client and server to establish a connection.
+Clients connect to servers using TCP/IP (actually NetBIOS over TCP/IP as specified in RFC1001 and RFC1002), NetBEUI or IPX/SPX.

+How does SMB work?

+Once they have established a connection, clients can then send commands (SMBs) to the server that allow them to access shares, open files, read and write files, and generally do all the sort of things that you want to do with a file system.
+However, in the case of SMB, these things are done over the network.

+## Telnet

+Telnet is an application protocol which allows you, with the use of a telnet client, to connect to and execute commands on a remote machine that's hosting a telnet server.

+The telnet client will establish a connection with the server.
+The client will then become a virtual terminal- allowing you to interact with the remote host.

+Replacement

+## Three way handshake

+Next, we'll come on to discuss the Three-way handshake - the term given for the process used to establish a connection between two devices.
+The Three-way handshake communicates using a few special messages - the table below highlights the main ones:

+Step Message Description

+1. SYN A SYN message is the initial packet sent by a client during the handshake.
+This packet is used to initiate a connection and synchronise the two devices together (we'll explain this further later on).
+2. SYN/ACK This packet is sent by the receiving device (server) to acknowledge the synchronisation attempt from the client.
+3. ACK The acknowledgement packet can be used by either the client or server to acknowledge that a series of messages/packets have been successfully received.
+4. DATA Once a connection has been established, data (such as bytes of a file) is sent via the "DATA" message.
+5. FIN This packet is used to cleanly (properly) close the connection after it has been complete.
+6. RST This packet abruptly ends all communication.
+This is the last resort and indicates there was some problem during the process.
+For example, if the service or application is not working correctly, or the system has faults such as low resources.